tokenrove/build-your-own-shell/README.md

 It should tell you what stage you need to implement next.

-To run the tests, you will need [`prove`], which usually ships with perl, and [`expect`], which is usually in a package called `expect`, and a C compiler.
+To run the tests, you will need [`expect`], which is usually in a package called `expect`, and a C compiler.
 The way the tests are implemented is less robust than one might hope, but should suffice for our pedagogical goals.

 The tests assume you will be implementing a vanilla Bourne-flavored shell with some ksh influences.
 Feel free to experiment with